 Vaincourt SAS reserves the right to refuse or cancel an Order from a Customer whom it has a payment dispute with or suspects of fraudulent intents.

-The price of Goods featured on the Website are in Euros or any other currencies and all French taxes are included for orders in France as well as import duties for orders outside France (net of French VAT).
+The price of Goods featured on the Website are in Euros or any other currencies and all French taxes are included for orders in France.

 Custom duties may have to be paid by the Customer for countries outside the EU.
 Vaincourt SAS has no jurisdiction over these costs, which will be charged to the Customer.